 It’s a logical socioeconomic conclusion in a planet inhabited by very tall women that have beautiful feet that never stink or get corns or calluses, you see?

-I can see these little gentlemen, some of them contracted, but quite a few freelancing for a few extra bucks, and plenty of them that will do it for free, flip-flopping for the giantesses that suddenly find their feet unprotected after going for a rampage (or if they are like me, a walk) and their giant sandals, made in a different country and bought at Wal-mart, fall apart after one use.
+I can see these little gentlemen, some of them contracted but quite a few freelancing for a few extra bucks, and plenty of them that will do it for free; flip-flopping for the giantesses that suddenly find their feet unprotected after going on a rampage (or if they are like me, a walk) and their giant sandals, made in a different country and bought at Wal-mart, fall apart after one use.
 Tsk tsk.

 Those giantesses would pay at least $50.00 an hour per foot to wear living flip-flops, I bet.
-Good money, no?
+Good money, yes?

 Not me, though.
 My sandals are durable, and I don’t shop at Wal-mart.

 Except when I desperately need Very Important Stuff, such as video games and books and electronics and dish towels and pillows and sheets and socks and-